Tcarters/learningTerraform/modules/README.md

 ```

+### Calling modules

+> Terraform commands will only directly use the configuration files in one directory, which is usually the current working directory.
+However, your configuration can use module blocks to call modules in other directories.
+When Terraform encounters a module block, it loads and processes that module's configuration files.

-- A module that is called by another configuration is sometimes referred to as a "child module" of that configuration.
+A module that is called by another configuration is sometimes referred to as a "child module" of that configuration.

+### Local and remote modules

+Modules can either be loaded from the local filesystem, or a remote source.
+Terraform supports a variety of remote sources, including the Terraform Registry, most version control systems, HTTP URLs, and HCP Terraform or Terraform Enterprise private module registries.

-### Structure for Terraform Module
+###

 ## Step 1: Notion 1